 The fees and charges that you will pay when you purchase, redeem or surrender any mutual fund or variable insurance product from us are set forth in the corresponding prospectus, offering statement, policy or contract for the product.
 Such fees may include the applicable sales charge, Rule 12b-1 fee (if any), management fee charged by the investment adviser in the case of a mutual fund, variable insurance, investment advisory product, custodial fee, low balance fee and insurance-related fees and charges in the case of a variable insurance product.
 We generally make more money by selling our own proprietary mutual fund and variable insurance products than we do by selling those of other companies.
-Our Representatives are also trained to sell our own proprietary products and generally make more in total compensation by selling our own proprietary products than they do by selling products offered by other product vendors.
-For more information on our training and compensation policies, see the heading "Our Training and Compensation Policies" at the end of this document under "Other Important Information."
+For more information on our training and compensation policies, see the heading “Our Training and Compensation Policies” at the end of this document under “Other Important Information.”
 We reserve the right to change our training and compensation policies at any time.
 We will provide current information about such policies on our website or upon request.

-- Authority to record conversations.
+f.
+Authority to Record Conversations.
 We may record telephone conversations with our customers to ensure that we are accurately following their instructions and to verify that the instructions are genuine.
 You consent to this procedure.

 While we strive to ensure the quality and reliability of our products and services, we are not willing to assume liability for losses that are out of our control, are caused by your failure to satisfy your responsibilities under this Agreement, or are the result of the application of our normal policies and procedures.
 Accordingly, you agree that we are not responsible for any losses (including damages, investment losses, lost investment opportunities, costs, charges, attorneys’ fees, taxes, tax penalties, or other fees and expenses) that you may incur as a result of any of the following: